HugoFMesquita/cenvar/Procedure/Job-Progress-Service-Proposal-Temporary-Tarps-or-Roof-Inspection.md

 -   Temporary Tarping Service
 -   Roof Inspection

-## **Roof Inspection: Sales Representative (Replacement / Repairs):**
+## **Roof Inspection: Sales Representative or Branch Repair Crew (Replacement / Repairs):**

-Roof Inspection: can be performed by sales teams.
+Roof Inspection: can be performed by sales teams or branch repair crew.

-Sales Representative: attend the scheduled Job Progress roof inspection appointment.
+Attend the scheduled Job Progress roof inspection appointment.

-Sales Representative: perform the roof inspection.
+Perform the roof inspection.

-Sales Representative: fill out the ***Roof Inspection Form***.
+Fill out the ***Roof Inspection Form***.

 1. The *Roof Inspection Form* is located in the Job Progress Form/Proposal Templates.
 2. Make detailed notes as needed.